 Korene’s experience with the US Army Corps of Engineers includes Senior Project Engineer/Administrative Contracting Officer overseeing such diverse projects as flood reduction projects, emergency streambank protection, Army Reserve Center work, and environmental restoration projects.
 During her tenure with the Corps, she was responsible for a team of QA personnel, office engineer staff, as well as negotiating contracts and modifications to those contracts and was instrumental in resolving several multi-million dollar claims against the Government.

 Since leaving the Corps, Korene has been Principal of Strategic Value Solutions, providing Value Engineering services worldwide.
 She is Project Manager/Principal-in-charge for many of the indefinite delivery contracts.
-In addition to this, she has participated both as a technical team member and cost estimator for Value Engineering studies, as well as, serving as assistant team leader.
+In addition to this, she has participated both as a technical team member and cost estimator for Value Engineering studies, as well as, serving as the assistant team leader.
 Korene provides technical review and quality assurance for all SVS technical reports.

 John Robinson, PE, CVS-Life, FSAVE- Certified Value Specialist and Project Manager